ozoidemi/ePaper_guest_dashboard/README.md

 guest_ssid: "YourGuestNetworkName"
 ```

-The `wifi_ssid` and `wifi_password` here are for your **management network** — the network the ESP uses to talk to HA and UniFi.
+The `wifi_ssid` and `wifi_password` here are for your **IoT network** — the network the ESP uses to talk to HA and UniFi.
 These are completely separate from the guest credentials the display shows.

 ### Flash the Device